 Our sleep stages form the basic structure of how a typical night of rest and recovery occurs.
-According to the American Academy of Sleep Medicine, there are five stages of sleep in a cycle, which are formed by two different types of sleep: non-rapid eye movement (NREM) sleep and rapid-eye-movement (REM) sleep.
+According to the American Academy of Sleep Medicine, there are four stages of sleep in a cycle, which are formed by two different types of sleep: non-rapid eye movement (NREM) sleep and rapid-eye-movement (REM) sleep.
 However, before we reach these periods of sleep there is Stage W, which is simply when we are awake.
 In order to journey into sleep, we start out in this stage in a non-resting state.

 Stages N1-3 are NREM sleep, which is when our body slows down.
 All activity associated with our brain waves, heartbeat, breathing, and muscles reduce to lower levels than when awake as our body uses this time to repair and enhance our various systems.
 It’s also the type of sleep that is rarely associated with a dream state (although it is still possible to experience vivid dreams, just less likely).

 - N1: the lightest stage of sleep.
 Our entry point, where we begin the transition into a deeper sleep but are still easily woken by noises around us.

 - N2: a deeper stage of sleep, where our heart rate and body temperature drop, but loud noises can still wake us.
 This stage is characterized by sleep spindles: rapid bursts of high-frequency brain waves that are thought to be important for learning and memory.

 - N3: often referred to as deep sleep or slow-wave sleep.
 It is very difficult for us to wake up during stage 3.
 During this stage, the body repairs and regrows tissues, builds bone and muscle and strengthens the immune system.